All Episodes

 I know we talk about it a lot, but I hope that you're seeing the reality of what these individuals that have dug into this are actually seeing and what they're bringing to you.

-You can get down on Amazon.
+You can get it down on Amazon.

 I keep talking about this.

-Same thing if you're a parent or if you're a teacher or if a superintendent or if you own a company, or hey, if you're the president of the United States, you need it as well.
+Same thing if you're a parent or if you're a teacher or if a superintendent or if you own a company or, hey, if you're the president of the United States, you need it as well.

 I'll get you one if you want one, Mr. President.